yatwql/StaffjoyV2/README.md

 Run `make dev`.
 Code will boot and run at [staffjoy-v2.local](http://www.staffjoy-v2.local).
 Note that the first time you do this could take up to 45 minutes in order to provision the VM!

 Changes will trigger an automatic rebuild and redeployment.
-(Check deployment progress at [kubernetes.staffjoy-v2.local/ui/](http://kubernetes.staffjoy-v2.local/ui/)).
+(Check deployment progress at [kubernetes-dashboard url](http://kubernetes.staffjoy-v2.local/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/#/overview?namespace=development)).
 End the dev server with `control + c` (and it will automatically shut off the VM).

 **Known Bug on OSX Sierra**: If Vagrant cannot find download the box, run `sudo rm /opt/vagrant/embedded/bin/curl`. ([Bug tracking link](https://github.com/Varying-Vagrant-Vagrants/VVV/issues/354))